 Specifically, Android device users are the ones who need to worry about this.
 Apple claims Siri requests are not logged and kept on record.
 So, for all the Android owners, Google does keep a record of what you’re saying to OK Google.
 The good news is you can delete your Google voice activity history through a few simple steps.

 Use a VPN

 As your go-to educational resource for all things VPN, we can’t ignore the most obvious solution.
-Installing a top-ranked VPN to your iPhone or Android device will provide maximum security and ensure your privacy is protected through IP address masking and traffic encryption.
+Installing a secure VPN to your iPhone or Android device will provide maximum security and ensure your privacy is protected through IP address masking and traffic encryption.